Programmer

 What programming language should I learn first?
 Is one language acknowledged as better than others for building websites?
 Are some that used to be popular dying?

-Asked by bacon about 12 years ago
+Asked by bacon over 12 years ago

 Right now most of the people I know who build websites use either the Rails framework written in Ruby (which is what my company uses), or the Django framework written in Python.
 Django vs. Rails is what we call a "holy war," meaning that it's based on tiny differences in doctrine that to an outsider seem trivial.
 PHP is still very popular too but has a bad reputation amongst some coders: it's thought of as the tool of choice for hacks (as opposed to hackers), and is said to be virtually unmaintainable.
 Bigger shops tend to use various Java frameworks, about which I know little and care less.
 I started learning Java some years ago and quickly decided that it wasn't any fun at all.
 To anyone who works with Java reading this: learn Rails, you have nothing to lose but your chains.
 As for languages dying out, sure, they do all the time.
 Thousands of programming languages have been invented over the years, and at any given time maybe 30 are reasonably popular.
 In my own career, for instance, Perl used to be the center of the universe, but I haven't written a single line in it for maybe 10 years.
 There's something wistful and sad about happening across docs for a dead language.